Styyx1/Ruvaak-Readme/README.md

 **I can only answer performance questions about my specs as I don't have different systems flying around to check!**

 Space required:
-- Approx 190GB (Downloads included) + 20-30GB space for temp files
+- Approx 190GB (Downloads included) + 20-30GB space for temp files.

 Size without downloads and space for temp files:
 - Approx 112GB